Parth0902/Parth0902/README.md

 - 👋 Hi, I’m @Parth0902
-- 👀 I’m interested in web developmrnt as well as in block chain developmrnt
+- 👀 I’m interested in web developmrnt as well as in Game developmrnt
-- 🌱 I’m currently learning node js
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...